pdjr-signalk-plugins/ais-reporter/README.md

 **ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which forwards AIS data on *known vessels* to one or more user specified UDP *endpoints*.
+plugin which pushes AIS data on *known vessels* to one or more user specified UDP *endpoints*.
-Known vessels in this context means the 'self' ship and/or all vessels from which AIS data is currently being received.
+Known vessels in this context means the 'self' ship and all vessels from which AIS data is currently being received.
 An endpoint is any remote service capable of receiving AIS data over UDP, typically a consolidation service like [MarineTraffic](https://www.marinetraffic.com).

 The plugin can issue AIS reports for the 'self' vessel even if the ship